davidpmccormick/davidpmccormick.github.io/_posts/2015-07-10-absolute-text-on-image-wedge.md

 [Here's an illustration of the problem](http://output.jsbin.com/papiro) – if you resize your browser to be narrow, the text over the image runs off the top of the page.

-The absolutely positioned text is taken out of document flow, so it doesn't have a bearing on the size of its containing `div` (so the background image in that element doesn't change size).
+The absolutely positioned text is taken out of document flow, so it doesn't have a bearing on the size of its containing `div` (and the background image in that element doesn't change size).

 To get around this, we clone the absolutely positioned element (with JavaScript) and insert it directly before that element, setting its `visibility` property to `hidden`, and adding `aria-hidden="true"` to keep it sane for screen-readers.